-16.14: STUDENT CONDUCT POLICY:
+16.14: STUDENT CONDUCT POLICY

 The students are to conduct themselves in a socially acceptable manner when they participate in any activity.
 Failure to exercise that responsibility during any activity, whether on or off school premises, will result in immediate temporary removal from that activity.
 The staff person in charge, the Athletic Director, or the Principal may take this action.
 Any further disciplinary action will be taken only after the Principal and Athletic Director conduct a full investigation.
-Student due process rights will be adhered to throughout this process and the student may appeal through the chain of due process.
+Student due process rights will be adhered to throughout this process and the student may appeal on accordance with the procedures set forth in Section 11.06.

-16.15: STUDENT CONDUCT PROCEDURE:
+16.15: STUDENT CONDUCT PROCEDURE

 All charges of an infraction must be submitted in writing to the Principal or Athletic Director as soon as possible but no later than two (2) school days from the incident.
 The Administration and Athletic Director, upon receipt of the written notice will investigate the incident.
 Should the investigation warrant a hearing, a hearing shall be set with the Review Committee.
 The Review committee will consist of the Principal, the Athletic Director, the Head Coach/Advisor and one other staff member of the student's choice, not involved in the activity.
 Within five (5) school days of the incident a meeting of the Review Committee, the student and his/her parent/guardian will be held to ascertain the accuracy of the allegations and to determine the consequences to be applied.
 The final decision will be determined by the Administration.
-The student's right to due process will be adhered to throughout this procedure in accordance with 25 CFR.
+The student's right to due process will be adhered to throughout this procedure in accordance with Section 11.06.

-16.16: ACADEMIC REQUIREMENTS:
+16.16: ACADEMIC REQUIREMENTS